MatthewFilipovich/pycharge/docs/source/user-guide/point-charges.rst

 PyCharge supports two main ways to define sources:

 - **Predefined Trajectories**: For sources like the one above, where the path is known analytically.
 You define one or more ``Charge`` objects and pass them to the :func:`pycharge.potentials_and_fields` function.
 - **Dynamic Trajectories**: For sources whose motion is governed by the fields in the system, such as a Lorentz oscillator.
 These are created using factory functions like :func:`pycharge.sources.dipole_source`, which generate ``Source`` objects containing an ODE that is solved by the :func:`pycharge.simulate` function.
-See :doc:`lorentz_oscillators` for more details.
+See :doc:`lorentz-oscillators` for more details.

 A continuous charge density :math:`\rho` can be approximated in the simulation using numerous point charges within a volume, where the charge value of each point charge depends on :math:`\rho`.
 Similarly, a continuous current density, described by :math:`\mathbf{J}=\rho \mathbf{v}`, can be approximated using evenly spaced point charges traveling along a path, where the charge value of each point charge depends on :math:`\mathbf{J}`.